Neilfau/FLGeocoder/README.md

 # FLGeocoder
-A geocoded for iOS that allows basic offline geocoding &amp; batch online geocoding.
+A geocoder for iOS that allows basic offline geocoding &amp; batch online geocoding.